Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 **[Isabela]**

-- Don’t be afraid of asking questions even when you think you understand the problem because every bit of information can be useful to understanding what hurts or helps users.
+- Don’t be afraid of asking questions even when you think you understand the problem because every bit of information can be useful to better grasping what hurts or helps users.
 - Always take the time to review what you might think is obvious with the rest of the team.
 It’s easy to forget about what you know when you are